Haris-Sekar/classroom/README.md

 then you can use our classroom!

-We hope u enjoy it
+We hope you enjoy it

 thank you,